Victory Bowl

-The Victory Bowl is the annual championship game for football-playing members of the National Christian College Athletic Association.
-It is one of the few post-season bowl games for smaller schools.
-NCCAA membership is not exclusive, and many of its institutions belong either to the National Collegiate Athletic Association (NCAA) or National Association of Intercollegiate Athletics (NAIA); thus, its top football-playing schools are candidates to participate in the Victory Bowl only if they do not qualify for the NCAA or NAIA playoffs.
-It is possible that schools from the NCAA and NAIA may meet each other in this game.
-Such matchups have happened ten times.
+The Victory Bowl was the annual championship game for football-playing members of the National Christian College Athletic Association.
+It was contested every season from 1997 through 2022 except for cancellations in 2016 and 2020, in the latter case because of the COVID-19 pandemic.

+NCCAA membership is not exclusive, and many of its institutions belong either to the National Collegiate Athletic Association (NCAA) or National Association of Intercollegiate Athletics (NAIA); thus, its top football-playing schools were candidates to participate in the Victory Bowl only if they did not qualify for the NCAA or NAIA playoffs.
+It was possible for schools from the NCAA and NAIA to meet each other in the game.
+Such matchups happened ten times.

-Thus far, the 48 participants in the game have included 30 members of the NAIA, one member of NCAA Division I-AA (today's FCS), 6 members of Division II, and 11 members of Division III.
+The 48 participants in the game included 30 members of the NAIA, one member of NCAA Division I-AA (today's FCS), 6 members of Division II, and 11 members of Division III.

 The first four Victory Bowls (1997 through 2000) were held at a neutral site, Canton, Ohio.
-The other games have been held at the home field of one of the participating teams, except for the 2013 contest, for which Rome, Georgia, served as a neutral site.
+The other games were held at the home field of one of the participating teams, except for the 2013 contest, for which Rome, Georgia, served as a neutral site.

-In 2016, the Victory Bowl title was awarded by default, when just one available team submitted its qualifications for the game.
-In 2023 and 2024, the game was cancelled and the NCCAA championship not awarded when no qualifying teams were available for the Victory Bowl.
+Over the years, the expansion of the postseason brackets of Division II, Division III, and the NAIA reduced the number of eligible teams available to compete in the Victory Bowl.
+In 2016, the bowl title was awarded by default, when just one available team submitted its qualifications for the game.
+The last Victory Bowl was in 2022; attempts to schedule the game in 2023 and 2024 were unsuccessful due to a lack of available qualified teams.
+As of 2025, the NCCAA no longer sponsors football.

-In addition to the game, other Victory Bowl activities typically include community service projects that involve players and coaches from both teams.
+In addition to the game, other Victory Bowl activities typically included community service projects that involved players and coaches from both teams.